Frequently asked questions

 Why is this project called Riot?

 Riot is against the current trend of boilerplate and unneeded complexity.
 We think that a small, powerful API and concise syntax are extremely important things on a client-side library.
-Riot provides also an un-opinionated stack that gives developers the freedom to work with the best technology they like.
+Riot also provides an unopinionated stack that gives developers the freedom to work with the best technology they like.

 Is Riot free?